5 Benefits of Embedded Integration Platforms for SaaS Products

 It’s common to agree to build new integrations to close deals.
 Unsurprisingly, customers want to start using them right away.

-You may already have a list of integrations that your prospect can pick from.
+You may already have a list of embedded integrations from which your prospect can pick.
 But what if the integration the prospect wants isn't on the list?
 With an embedded integration platform, you can quickly build a prototype of the integration as part of the sales process.

 The prototype won't be perfect, but it should be functional enough to demonstrate your integration capabilities to the prospect's satisfaction.
 Then, when the prospect says "Yes," you should be able to refine the prototype into a production-ready integration that can be enabled before the customer goes live.